How to Winterize Your RV: Complete Step-by-Step Guide

 Common Winterization Mistakes to Avoid

-Using automotive antifreeze: This is toxic and will ruin your water system.
-Only use non-toxic RV antifreeze.
+Using automotive antifreeze: It's toxic and will contaminate your entire water system.
+Only use non-toxic pink RV antifreeze — it's specifically formulated to be safe for potable water systems.

-Forgetting outdoor showers: That outside shower you never use still has water lines that can freeze.
+Forgetting the outdoor shower: That outside shower you haven't used all season still has water lines that can freeze.
+Run antifreeze through it like every other faucet.

-Need a secure place to store your RV this winter?
-Bolt Storage offers gated outdoor parking with 24/7 surveillance at locations across the East Coast.
-Reserve your space online or call us at 866-300-2658.
+Ready to store your RV this winter?
+Bolt Storage offers gated outdoor RV parking with 24/7 surveillance at locations across the East Coast.
+Month-to-month rentals, no long-term commitment required.
+Find a location near you or call 866-300-2658.

 Find Storage Units Near You Up To 75% Off